 Dr. Josep Manel Carrasco is a researcher involved in Gaia calibration of photometric and spectrophotometric data (CU5 group in DPAC).
 He studied physics at the Universitat de Barcelona and obtained his PhD in 2006 on the design and characterization of all photometric filters proposed to fly with Gaia in the first mission design.
 Thanks to this work, the definition of current characteristics of the Gaia spectrophotometric instrument (BP/RP) could be done.

-Currently involved in the internal calibration BP/RP data, eliminating instrumental effects and determining a way to relate all instrumental observations in any condition.
+Currently involved in the internal calibration BP/RP data, modelling instrumental effects changing with time and position in the focal plane and defining a unique instrument to relate all observations.

-In addition to contributing to the calibration data Gaia, Josep Manel also helps in assesing the status of the satellite (inside the Payload Experts group) and creating the catalog of Gaia in CU9 coordination unit in the different releases of Gaia data produced until now (DR1 in September 2016 and DR2 in April 2018).
+In addition to contributing to the calibration, Josep Manel also contributes in assesing the status of the satellite (as part of the Payload Experts group) and creating the catalog of Gaia in CU9 coordination unit in the different releases of Gaia data produced until now (DR1 in September 2016, DR2 in April 2018 and EDR3 in December 2020).

 Using information from Gaia observations, Josep Manel contributes to ground-based observations of the Gaia science alerts using the Joan Oró telescope from the Montsec Observatory, objects with sudden light changes detected by the satellite, to classify them as supernovae, microlenses, variable starts, etc.

-Other research interests are his involvement in PLATO mission (leading the working group WP-131-150 in charge of simulating Gaia stars as seen with PLATO) and also stellar parameter determination and WD classification inside J-PLUS survey collaboration.
+Dr Carrasco is also involved in PLATO (leading the working group WP-131-150 in charge of simulating Gaia stars as seen with PLATO) and Small-JASMINE mission.

 He is deeply involved in outreach, being one of the usual contacts of the UB astronomy department with many press, radio and television media when some news on astronomy is on the news.
-He has also offered many outreach conferences and prepare different material to explain Gaia and astronomy to the general public, schools, institutes, astronomical agroupations, ...
-He maintain a project called Miralcel, aiming to make outreach of astronomy and sharing visual resources to better understand astronomy related news and explain space exploration.
+He has also offered many outreach talks and prepare different material to explain Gaia and astronomy to the general public, schools, institutes, astronomical agroupations, ...
+He maintains a project called Miralcel, aiming to make outreach of astronomy and sharing visual resources to better understand astronomy related news and explain space exploration.